College of Public Health Advising

 Tara C. Smith, Ph.D.

 Ph.D, Microbiology, University of Toledo, 2002.
 BS, Yale University, Biology, 1998

 Dr. Smith joined the faculty of Kent State University College of Public Health in August 2013.
 An Ohio native, she previously was a tenured Associate Professor in the Department of Epidemiology at the University of Iowa, College of Public Health, where she directed the College’s Center for Emerging Infectious Diseases.
 She completed post-doctoral training in molecular epidemiology at the University of Michigan prior to beginning her professorship at the University of Iowa.

 Dr. Smith is also very active in science communication and outreach.
-She has maintained a science blog for 9 years, and has written 3 books on infectious disease topics.
-She also writes about infectious disease for Slate.com.
+She has maintained a science blog since 2005, and has written 3 books on infectious disease topics.
+She also writes about infectious disease for Slate.com and other national sites.